HedgeWizardly/hedge-wizard-guide-to-the-realms/subclasses/Warrior of Mercury.md

 If you move at least 15 feet in a straight line towards your target on your turn before making an Unarmed Strike or an attack with a Monk weapon, you can choose one of the following effects:

-_**Bullet Punch.**_ Your first attack deals bonus Force damage equal to one third of the distance travelled (rounded down), if you hit.
+_**Bullet Punch.**_ You can spend 1 Focus point to deal extra force damage equal to one roll of your Martial Arts die + your Wisdom modifier.

-_**Shockwave.**_ As an Action, you expend up to 4 Focus points as well as any remaining movement you have on your turn to force every creature within 10 feet to make a Strength saving throw.
-On a failure, creatures take damage equal to one roll of your martial arts die for each Focus point spent + your Dexterity modifier, and are knocked back up to 15 feet away from you, or knocked prone (your choice).
+_**Shockwave.**_ As an Action, you expend up to 4 Focus points to force every creature within 10 feet to make a Strength saving throw.
+On a failure, creatures take damage equal to one roll of your martial arts die for every 30 feet of movement spent in a straight line towards the target + your Dexterity modifier, and are knocked back up to 15 feet away from you, or knocked prone (your choice).
+Doing so then expends any remaining movement you have left on your turn.

 When you reach 11th level, creatures take half as much damage from this feature on a successful saving throw.